rbutenuth/fpl/doc/map-and-loops.md

 )
 ```

+The code defines a symbol with value 10.
+The loop is executed while the value of the symbol `counter` is >= 0.
+So the the lines from 10 to 0 are printed.
+The last `set` assigns the value -1.
+The function `set` returns the
+value of the symbol before changing it, 0 in this case.
+As a consequence, the return value of the loop is 0.

-Or an efficient way to compute Fibonacci numbers:
+Another example, an efficient way to compute Fibonacci numbers:
 ```
 (def-function fib (n)
 	(if-else (le n 2)